eilvelia/tdl/README.md

 The current limitation is that the number of created clients should not exceed [UV_THREADPOOL_SIZE][] (as for now, the default is 4, max is 1024).

+When `useNewTdjsonInterface` (experimental option) is set to true in `tdl.configure`, this limitation does not apply.

 [UV_THREADPOOL_SIZE]: http://docs.libuv.org/en/v1.x/threadpool.html